 The gun grabbers here in our State hoot-and-holler about how constitutional carry is opening a can of worms.
-They are afraid that it may lead to violence.
+They are afraid that it may lead to violence and can be taken to the court by the lawyers for domestic violence charges.
 Let me ask you this … it’s October right now, October has been labeled “Domestic Violence Awareness Month”.
 People know that beating your spouse or child is illegal, yet it happens.
 Why does it happen?
 Your guess is as good as ours but I’m sure you can agree, a law created by man doesn’t make it not happen.

 Stupid people do stupid things!
 The rest of us are made to suffer for their stupidity.
 It is as though you are the criminal because the laws written you only follow.